 Say hello to my new favorite oatmeal cookie recipe!
 And they just so happen to be super easy to make – no eggs or butter needed.

 Yes, truly.
 No eggs, no butter and you still get a delicious oatmeal chocolate chip cookie that everyone will love.

-They’re thick, have a delicious oat-texture and come loaded with chocolate chips.
+They’re thick, have a delicious oat-texture and come loaded with.